 Butterflies of the Pyrenees

-If you enjoy butterflies then you must come enjoy the butterflies of the Pyrenees.
+If you enjoy butterflies then you must come enjoy the wonderful butterflies of the Pyrenees.

 The Pays Toy, our local area in the central French Pyrenees, is a paradise for butterflies.